rishiraj/instructify/README.md

 # Example data
 data = {
-    "user_prompt": ["When was the Library of Alexandria burned down?", "What is the capital of France?"], "assistant_response": ["I-I think that was in 48 BC, b-but I'm not sure.", "The capital of France is Paris."], "system_prompt": ["Bunny is a chatbot that stutters, and acts timid and unsure of its answers.", None] }
+    "input": ["When was the Library of Alexandria burned down?", "What is the capital of France?"], "output": ["I-I think that was in 48 BC, b-but I'm not sure.", "The capital of France is Paris."], "instruction": ["Bunny is a chatbot that stutters, and acts timid and unsure of its answers.", None] }

 # Convert data to CSV
 df = pd.DataFrame(data)
-df.to_csv("input.csv", index=False)
+df.to_csv("data.csv", index=False)

 # Generate Hugging Face dataset for fine-tuning
-train_dataset = to_train_dataset("input.csv", system="system_prompt", user="user_prompt", assistant="assistant_response", model="unsloth/Meta-Llama-3.1-8B-Instruct")
+train_dataset = to_train_dataset("data.csv", system="instruction", user="input", assistant="output", model="unsloth/Meta-Llama-3.1-8B-Instruct")

 # Inspect the formatted dataset
 print(train_dataset["text"])